lamplightdev/compost/README.md

 <button>three</button>
 ```

-`this.getKey(value, index)` must return a unique key for each `value` in `items` so that items can be efficiently reordered when the items array changes.
+`this.getKey(value, index)` must return a unique key for each `value` in `items` so that items can be efficiently added/removed/reordered when the items array changes.

-`updateItem(el, value, index)` is used to update the repeated element when the values in `items` change.
+`updateItem(el, value, index)` is used to update the repeated element when the `value` in `items[index]` changes.

+## Browser support

+Works with no polyfills or build step for browsers that support ES2015, Shadow DOM v1, Custom Elements v1 and HTML Templates.
+This is currently the latest versions of Chrome and Safari.

+Works with other browsers down to IE11 when using the [web components polyfills](https://github.com/WebComponents/webcomponentsjs) and a transpilation step (e.g. Babel) as needed.

 ## Examples

 [HackerNew Progressive Wev App](https://compost-hn.netlify.com) -  built using compost

 Coming soon - an example using lit-html.

+Coming soon - an example that works on all browsers down to IE11.

 ## License